sirmordred/Monopoly/Project2/Readme.md

-﻿# README BEFORE RUN XXX (Read Requirements and Compatibility)
+﻿# README BEFORE RUN (Read Requirements and Compatibility)

 ## Requirements and Compatibility
 - This script is only compatible with PYTHON 2 so run it with 'python2 ArticleMiner.py'